Josepfh/webserviceintegrationproject/README.md

 This project aims to create an integration service to act as a bridge between databases and websites.
 It is deployed in an EC2 instance on AWS and all the configurations are made accordingly.
-Be sure to change the configurations based on how and where you deploy this API Gateway.
+Be sure to change the configurations based on how and where you deploy this manual version of API Gateway.

 **DOCKER**